On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Introduction

-Let us also mention that Heuer has recently observed in \cite[Remark 5.9]{Heuer} that, for $X$ a smooth Stein space over $K$, the exact sequence (\ref{introB_dR^+}) can be used to describe the ``exotic line bundles'' appearing when passing from the analytic site to the pro-étale site of $X_C$.
+Let us also mention that Heuer has recently observed in \cite[Remark 5.9]{Heuer} that, for $X$ a smooth Stein space over $K$, the exact sequence (\ref{introB_dR^+}) might be used to describe the ``exotic line bundles'' appearing when passing from the analytic site to the pro-étale site of $X_C$.

-As a final note, we want to add that, since the work of Clausen-Scholze \cite{CS} is fairly recent, we had to put a particular accent on comparing topological spaces to condensed sets.
+As a final note, we want to add that, since at the time this article was written the work of Clausen--Scholze was fairly recent, we had to put a particular accent on comparing topological spaces to condensed sets.
 However, it should be noted that the main results and proofs of this paper could be entirely formulated in the condensed language.